What to Do if Your Toddler is Afraid During Swimming Lessons

 For toddlers, who are still learning to process the world around them, the pool can feel overwhelming and intimidating.
 The echoing acoustics, splashing water, and sensation of buoyancy are all new and unfamiliar to children.
 You might notice your child clinging to you, covering their ears, or refusing to enter the pool area altogether.

-Toddler playing in water
+Toddler PLaying in water

 Practical Steps to Help Your Toddler Overcome Fear